 You can play for hours upon hours (and you'll need to if you want to get to the highest ranks) but if you're playing on a slow, washed out monitor you're going to be at a disadvantage in a game where a split second can mean the difference between a round that's won and a round that's lost.

-All of the monitors in this list have a max resolution of 1920×1080, since a higher resolution isn’t needed for CS:GO and high refresh rate/high resolution panels are at this time prohibitively expensive or don’t offer enough benefits over these monitors to make them worth it for competitive gaming.
+All of the monitors in this list have a max resolution of 1920x1080, since a higher resolution isn't needed for CS:GO and almost no pro uses a resolution that's higher than that.
+A lot of pros are even still playing at 4:3 resolutions, for example.

 BenQ Zowie: The Kings Of CS:GO

 Zowie has always been a favorite of serious CS:GO players, and that's because their products are aimed heavily towards the CS:GO world.
 The Zowie EC model is by far the most used mouse by professional Counter-Strike players, for example, and that's in no small part due to the fact that it was built specifically for that game.

 As is the case with their mice, Zowie also invited professional CS:GO players to help them develop their XL line of gaming monitors.
 Emil 'HeatoN' Christensen (of the EC line of mice) and Abdisamad 'SpawN' Mohamed were brought on board to help develop their line of gaming monitors, and it shows.
 The XL line offers extra features which seem to be tailor-made for CS:GO, such as Black eQualizer, Dynamic Accuracy, and the ability to adjust color vibrance (something that's recommended a lot for CS:GO) on the monitor itself.

 Due to this 'made for CS:GO' aspect we see that Zowie almost completely dominates the monitor market for this game.
 That doesn't mean that the other monitors aren't worth their money (they are) but it's rare to see such widespread adoption of one brand in these lists.

 Most used manufacturer